artuncingoz/seesaw-simulation/README.md

 And added some sound effect for droping weights and clicking the buttons.

 Added  pause button and add pause flag for check game is paused or not into js file.

+Added Notification panel to the right of the page and see weights positions and informations

 ## The Bugs And Solutions